Table of Contents:

 There are a variety of reasons why your Canary device may not be able to communicate with our servers.
 If you see a message on your Canary apps home screen that states "Canary is offline" your device could be unplugged, your location may be having a power outage, the camera may not be connected to the internet or the Canary cloud may have a temporary service outage.

 Canary can communicate the reasons for an offline error by changing the color and behavior of the LED lights located on the device.

 To troubleshoot light specific information, check the following:

-- For Canary All-in-One, visit Why is my Canary offline?
+- For Canary All-in-One or Canary View, visit Why is my Canary offline?

 - For Canary Flex, visit Why is my Canary Flex offline?